youearnedit/yei_challenge_ruby/README.md

 Hello!
 We're so thrilled you're applying to join us at YEI!

 To help us learn a little about how you work and write code, we ask that you spend a few hours (3-5) on the following code problem.
 The goal of this is for you to have an opportunity to show your skills as a developer with Ruby and the Rails framework, and your committment to writing well crafted code, in a setting that is most comfortable to you.
 Please don't spend too much time - we want to be mindful of what we're asking you to commit.
 The goal of this is not to have a production-ready application.
 This challenge is a sort of 'choose your own adventure' problem based around premise below.
+Be sure to be mindful of how long it will take to implement your solution, this is not about how much you build, but about the quality of _what_ you build.

 ### Our Challenge